 I loved to read.
-Sam and the Firefly was one of my first loves.
+Sam and the Firefly was my first favorite book.
 The Witch of Blackbird Pond another.
-A vivid memory of being curled up on a rainy day with a book I couldn’t put down has stayed with me all these years.
+A vivid memory of being curled up on a rainy day with a story I couldn’t put down has stayed with me all these years.
 The book was Jane Eyre.
 The next book what gripped me in its feverish clutches was Crime and Punishment.
 I read it too young, I think.
-It was assigned reading in my sister’s high school English class and I got a hold of it, so I must have been thirteen or so.
-I was myself fairly alienate by then.
-I had fallen out with The Church, the government was bombing the hell out of a small country in Asia where people still plowed fields with oxen (we saw the horror on the nightly news), and it was clear that Mom and Dad did not love each other and were not just unhappy but maybe had no capacity for happiness.
+It was assigned reading in my sister’s high school English class, so I must have been thirteen or so, already fairly alienated.
+I had fallen out with the Church, the government was bombing the hell out of a small country in Asia where people still plowed fields with oxen (we saw the horror on the nightly news), and it was clear that Mom and Dad did not love each other.

 Other books I remember: East of Eden (Had to read it after seeing the movie because I identified so much with the James Dean character.)
 In high school we passed around On the Road, The Electric Kool-Aid Acid Test, Candy, Catch 22.
 I was a solid C student, just doing enough to get by.
 Except for one year in English, there was a teacher, I think his name was Mr. Morgan, whose enthusiasm rubbed off on me and I got a B in that class.
 I also remember, maybe it was senior year, reading and being impressed with The Grapes of Wrath and 1984.